EOEPCA/system-architecture/docs/reference-architecture/federated-data-proxy-BB.md

 * Rate limits (non-cached) - number of 'cache miss' requests per time period
 * Bandwidth limits - data volume per time period
 * Bandwidth limits (non-cached) - data volume requiring upstream retrieval per time period

+## IAM Integration

+The Federated Data Proxy should integrate with the platform's Identity and Access Management (IAM) system to ensure that data access is controlled according to the user's permissions.

+In addition to controlling access, the Federated Data Proxy can faciliate the user to access protected data resources within the scope of their permissions.

+### Object Storage Access

+In the case that assets are delivered from protected object storage, the Federated Data Proxy can generate signed URLs that allow the user to access the data directly, without the user needing to manage object storage credentials or tokens.
+This is particularly useful for large datasets where direct access is preferred.

+The user's retrieval request to the Federated Data Proxy will be authenticated and authorised against the platform's IAM system.
+If the user has the necessary permissions, the Federated Data Proxy will generate a pre-signed URL for the requested asset, which can then be used to access the data directly from the object storage.

+This approach ensures that data access is secure and controlled, while also providing a seamless user experience.

 ## Possible Usage of Data Access Gateway BB